fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 ---
 # ML Researchers: Beware the Stanford Fast Charging Battery Dataset

-In 2019, a team of researchers from Stanford University made a surprising discovery in battery lifetime prediction\[2].
+In 2019 a team of researchers from Stanford University made a surprising discovery in battery lifetime prediction \[5].
 They accurately foretasted the lifespan of lithium-ion phosphate batteries under fast-charging conditions using a simple linear regression model.
 With >2,000 citations this paper is considered a seminal work in the field of machine learning for battery modelling.

 The dataset released alongside this paper, the so called “Stanford Fast Charging Battery Dataset” (or “MATR” after [www.matr.io](https://data.matr.io/) the platform where the data can be accessed) is one of the largest and probably the most widely used dataset in machine learning for battery modelling.
 However despite the rapid advancements in machine learning since 2019, **no deep learning approach has ever convincingly outperformed the original linear regression model on this dataset.**